 Provision that is additional to or different from what is available to all pupils is recorded, so that judgements on progress towards targets can be made.
 Children who are cause for concern have targets set by their subject teachers.
 Pupils who are on the SEN support list have targets recorded in group education plans or provision maps.
-Pupils with more complex educational needs and those with EHC plans, have individual targets dependant on need which are written by the SENCO, but always in consultation with pupils, parents, carers and teachers.
+Pupils with more complex educational needs and those with EHC plans, have individual targets dependant on need which are written by the SENCO or included on their EHC Plan, but always in consultation with pupils, parents, carers and teachers.
 It may also involve consultation and advice from external agencies.